-- Benbecula Airport was also required to provide Qualitative statements on the impacts on safety, environmental impacts, economic impacts and any positive and negative impacts on airspace users. - The following table is a summary of the appraisal which can be found in our Stage 2 Submission Document here.
+- Stornoway Airport was also required to provide Qualitative statements on the impacts on safety, environmental impacts, economic impacts and any positive and negative impacts on airspace users. - The following table is a summary of the appraisal which can be found in our Stage 2 Submission Document here.

-Category Option Impacts on safety Environmental impacts Economic impacts (Noise, Air Quality, Biodiversity, Tranquillity & Resilience) Impacts on airspace users Runway 06 Option Runway 24 Option Option improves the existing level of safety, particularly with the loss of the VOR approach.
-RNP Approaches improve flight safety over the existing Non-Precision Approaches by reducing the risk of controlled flight into terrain (CFIT).
-They also provide better access and lower minima to runways that are not equipped with precision approach and landing systems such as ILS No new environmental impacts expected, as the design is as close as possible to the existing approaches.
-There is no change to the anticipated number or type of aircraft using the airport.
-The procedures will continue to be flown in a procedural environment, where the Minimum Safe Altitude (MSA) will not change.
-For the Runway 24 Option, the areas of the "northerly' Y Bar which fly over land, avoids Lochmaddy, the one community in this area.
-There are no anticipated changes to noise impacts or Air Quality.
-The introduction of these approaches will increase resilience by allowing access to the airport in more limiting visual conditions and could result in fewer Missed Approaches, decreasing CO2 emissions.
-There is no expected overflight of any National Scenic Areas (NSAs) for the Runway 06 option.
-For the Runway 24 option, the northerly Y Bar approach suggests new overflight in the vicinity of Lochmaddy, of the South Lewis, Harris, and North Uist National Scenic Area (NSA).
-However, although infrequent, arrivals from the north today could already be self-positioning towards Benbecula in this region, typically above 3000ft and therefore not a new impact.
-There are no changes to airspace boundaries or classifications.
-The introduction of these approaches will improve access to the airport for all airspace users capable of flying them.
+Category 1 F Economic impacts Impacts on Option Impacts on safety Environmental impacts (Noise, Air Quality, Biodiversity, Tranquillity & Resilience) airspace users Runway 18 Option Man Option improves the existing level of safety, in comparison to nonprecision approaches.
+Improves flight safety over the existing non-precision approaches, reducing the risk of controlled flight into No new environmental impacts expected, as the design is as close as possible to the existing approaches.
+There is no change to the anticipated number or type There are no anticipated changes to noise impacts or Air Quality.
+The introduction of these approaches will increase resilience by allowing access to the airport in more limiting There are no changes to airspace boundaries or classifications.
+The introduction of Runway 36 Option Constitute States of Constitut terrain.
+Option also provide better access and lower minima to runways that are not equipped with precision approach and landing systems such as ILS. of aircraft using the airport.
+The procedures will continue to be flown in a procedural environment, where the Minimum Safe Altitude (MSA) will not change. visual conditions and could result in fewer Missed Approaches, decreasing CO2 emissions.
+There is no expected overflight of any National Scenic Areas (NSAs). these approaches will improve access to the airport for all airspace users capable of flying them.